intrinio/intrinio-realtime-python-sdk/README.md

 options = {
     'api_key': '',
-    'provider': 'REALTIME', # REALTIME or DELAYED_SIP or NASDAQ_BASIC
+    'provider': 'IEX',  # REALTIME (IEX) or IEX or CBOE_ONE or DELAYED_SIP or NASDAQ_BASIC
+    #'delayed': True, # Add this if you have realtime (nondelayed) access and want to force delayed mode.
+If you only have delayed mode access, this is redundant.
     'on_quote': on_quote,
     'on_trade': on_trade
 }